kyma-project/kyma/docs/service-catalog/docs/014-details-etcd-database.md

 ### Restore

 Follow this instruction to restore an `etcd` cluster from the existing backup.
+Execute all restore commands in the `docs/service-catalog/docs` directory.

 > **NOTE:** You must have the backup files created by the CronJob backup application from the previous section.